Erik Morales: Morales vs. Barrera II

-Morales then tasted defeat for the first time in his 42nd professional fight when he lost (this time) a controversial majority decision and his WBC title against Lineal Champion, Marco Antonio Barrera in June 2002, in a re-match of their February 2000 fight.
+Morales then tasted defeat for the first time in his 42nd professional fight when he lost (this time) a controversial unanimous decision and his WBC title against Lineal Champion, Marco Antonio Barrera in June 2002, in a re-match of their February 2000 fight.
 Morales constantly pressed forward and dominated much of the first half of the fight (clearly winning at least 4 of the first 6 rounds).
 He was cut on the bridge of the nose in the 2nd round, and cut and swollen over his right eye in the 8th.
 However, he punched Barrera to the canvas during the middle rounds but this was called a slip.
 Barrera fought cautiously in the early rounds, but rallied as the fight progressed, although Morales seemed to narrowly win rounds 10 and 11, which when including his dominance in the first half of the fight, seemed to seal him the close victory on the score-cards.
 HBO's unofficial ring-side scorer: Harold Lederman, scored the fight 115–113 (7 rounds to 5) for Morales.